BIDS/repro-case-studies/case-studies/choldgraf.md

 # Key tools

 The two most useful tools that I have found are `Pandas` and `MNE-python`.
 Pandas made it much easier to embed metadata with the signals that I analyze.
-It allowed me to store information from lots of subjects in a single CSV file, and treat it as a "database" by using queries on it. `MNE-python` is a package for electrophysiology in neuroscience written in python.
+It allowed me to store information from lots of subjects in a single CSV file, and treat it as a "database" by using queries on it. `MNE-python` is a package for electrophysiology in neuroscience written in Python.
 When I discovered it, I found that it duplicated many of the functions I had already written, and in general did this much better than I had.
 Moreover, it has a lot of convenience functions for doing I/O, which up until then was a pain to maintain.
 By using these two packages, I was able to significantly cut down on the amount of custom-written functions that I used to wrangle my data.

 # Questions